jasonfleischer/Processing/README.md

 # Processing Sketches

-Contains processing sketches with the use of the [Processing language](https://processing.org/)
+Contains Processing sketches.
+For more information about the Processing language go [here](https://processing.org/).

 ## Setup